Lauderdale County Demographics

 A map of Lauderdale County's Population by Race

-Lauderdale County is the 15th most populous county of the 67 counties in Alabama.
+Lauderdale County is ranked the 15th most populous county in Alabama, out of 67 counties.
+Lauderdale County was ranked the 15th most populous county in the 2020 Census.

 Lauderdale County's White Population